 We have to start opening our mouths.

-He's exactly what he's talking about, pushback.
+He's exactly where he's talking about pushback.

-He's talking about actually opposing some of this stuff rather than acquiescing to it, which is what the Republican Party establishment for the most part in Washington has done.
+He's talking about actually opposing some of this stuff rather than acquiescing to it, which is what the Republican Party establishment, for the most part in Washington, has done.

 Here's the next one.